The SRVS Story

 In September 2013, SRVS opened its first satellite Learning Center in Covington, TN with another satellite opening in Collierville on July 31, 2014.
 On July 9, 2014, SRVS merged with Special Kids & Families to create a new program, SRVS Kids & Families.
 On June 30, 2015, SRVS Industries closed.

-Today, SRVS supports more than 1,000 individuals through a variety of programs and services.
-SRVS has become the largest and only service provider offering all-in-one services to people with disabilities in Tennessee.
+Today, SRVS supports more than 1,600 individuals through a variety of programs and services.
 We are now the only agency in Shelby County to provide services from birth through end of life.

 SRVS programs and services include: Community Living, Learning Center, SRVS Kids & Families, Community Employment Services, Family Support, and Elderly and Adult Disability Services.